Hutto ISD will utilize the Traversa routing system in the 2022-23 school year.

 Dear Parents & Students:

-Recognizing that Hutto ISD continues to grow and change, each year the Director of Transportation conducts an efficiency study to help identify the best ways to streamline and improve operations while continuing to ensure safe and reliable service for all Hutto students who are eligible for bus transportation.
-Service parameters and changes for the 2021-22 school year are included below:
+Recognizing that Hutto ISD continues to grow and change, each year, the Director of Transportation conducts an efficiency study to help identify the best ways to streamline and improve operations while ensuring safe and reliable service for all Hutto students who are eligible for bus transportation.
+Service parameters and changes for the 2022-23 school year are included below:

 Eligibility Transportation is available for students who live two miles or more from their assigned school.
 The distance a student lives from their assigned school is determined by measuring from the curb at the front of the school to the curb in front of their home using the closest paved street.
 Students residing within two miles of their assigned school may have transportation available if their neighborhood qualifies as hazardous under the district's hazardous transportation rating system.
 This includes areas that must cross train tracks, major highways, and more.
 Please visit our website to learn more about the hazardous transportation rating system.